mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

-**Note**:In the case of the neighbourhoods geospatial data no data cleansing is necessary, other than removing<br>
-removing the CDN number from the description.
-I have renamed the columns to be consistent.<br>
+**Note**:In the case of the neighbourhoods geospatial data no data cleansing is necessary, other than removing removing the CDN number from the description.
+I have renamed the columns to be consistent.
-The centeral geo-coordinates for each neighbourhood have also been calculated using a geopandas geometry<br>
-attribute called centroid.
+The centeral geo-coordinates for each neighbourhood have also been calculated using a geopandas geometry attribute called centroid.

 ### 2. Wikipedia table containing neighbourhoods by former city / borough